NathanSaludes/demo-3-instance-test/README.md

 	CRON_SCHEDULE = */2 * * * * *
 	EVENT_TIMEOUT_SECONDS = 60
 	```
-	> NOTE: Make sure to update/provide your correct *username* and *password* by replacing the placeholder values for `AUTH_USER` and `AUTH_PASS` else the application might give an authentication error.
+	> NOTE: Make sure that you provide your correct *username* and *password* by replacing the placeholder values for `AUTH_USER` and `AUTH_PASS` else the application might give an authentication error.

 - Install dependencies by typing `npm install` on the command line or `yarn install` *(if you prefer using yarn package manager)*